 Museum De Grutterswinkel is an old groceries store that originally opened it’s doors in 1901.
 This was a time when supermarkets were still small and cosy, cash machines ringed and goods went over the counter in paper bags.
 The store closed in 1973, but because almost everything was still in its original state, a group of volunteers reopened the shop in 1992 as a museum shop.
 Nowadays, you can visit the authentic store, imagine yourself living in a different time and buy some old fashioned sweets.

 De Grutterswinkel is also one of the nicest places to grab a coffee in Leeuwarden.
 Not because of their wide range of coffee choices, but because of the setting.
 After you’ve finished your coffee and Oranjekoeke, you can see how a small family used to live in the rest of the building.
 Upstairs, you can view an exposition room about more old stuff like razor blades or knitting patterns, that changes regularly.
-Admission charges: Free of charge, Location: Nieuwesteeg 5, € 2 to visit the exposition room upstairs, Open: Tue – Sat 10:00 – 17:00 (June to August also on Monday)
+Admission charges: Free of charge, Location: Nieuwesteeg 5, € 2,50 to visit the exposition room upstairs, Open: Tue – Sat 10:00 – 17:00.

 The museum harbour Leeuwarden can be found along the north side of the Willemskade.
 It is home to many historical ships that are at least 50 years old and well maintained.
 Most of them are inhabited and on some of them you can even sleep!
 The flagship of the museum harbour is the Stanfries X. A ship that was built in 1911 and transported cargo and people from 1912 to 1955 from the exact same place.
 Location: Willemskade, Open: 24hr a day.

 ‘t Andere Museum is an old warehouse that is still stuffed with goods from old times.
 It’s owned by a passionate couple who love to show their collection.
 When you enter the warehouse you will first encounter many old timers.
 One of them even belonged to the original 007, and it’s not an Aston Martin.
 When you go further into the building you will encounter a room with Lace attributes from all around Europe.
 Upstairs is a small cafe where you’re surrounded by radio’s from before 1940.
 There is also a model railway.
-Admission charges: € 5, Location: Oostersingel 8, Open: Wed-Sun 13:00-17:00 and from January 1 – march 31 only open on Sunday
+Admission charges: € 7,50, Location: Oostersingel 8, Open: Wed-Sun 13:00-17:00 and in January only open on Sunday

 Pier Pander Museum a is a museum in the Prinsentuin about the sculptor Pier Pander.
 In the same park you can also find the Pier Pander Temple.
 Inside this building you can find five sculptures that symbolize the state of mind of the creating artist: courage, feeling, strength, thought and inspiration.
 Unfortunately it’s mostly closed, but when you’ve got the chance you should bring a visit to Pier Pander’s Magnus Opus.
 Ideas for this temple already arose in 1892 when Pander was living in Rome.
 It was finally opened in 1924, when Pander himself was already dead for five years.
 The museum was not opened until 1954.